Muscoot Farm: History

 The land on which Muscoot Farm is situated was part of the 86000 acre Van Cortlandt Manor chartered in 1697.
 After the death of Stephanus Van Cortlandt in 1700 and his wife Gertrude in 1734, the manor was surveyed and divided into twenty large lots and twenty small lots.
 The Muscoot lands are located in “Great South Lot #6” which was inherited by Stephen Van Cortlandt.
 At that time, this region was very remote, inaccessible by roads, and probably uninhabited.

 In 1802, the Great South Lot No. 6 was resurveyed by Ebenezer Purdy, Jr. and was subdivided into smaller lots proposed as tenant farms.
 Most of today's Muscoot Farm lies within the Purdy's lot number 3 and 5.
 The boundary separating lot 5 to the north and lot 3 on the south is still evident as the long straight stone wall that runs east and west across the park just north of the gazebo.

 The part of Muscoot Farm that lies north of the stone wall (lot 5) was sold by Stephen Van Cortlandt in 1803 to Absalom Nelson, and it remained in the Nelson family for over 100 years.

 The part of Muscoot Farm south of the stone wall (lot 3) was being leased by Joseph Montross at the time of the 1802 survey.
 A road ran through the property roughly coinciding with today's Rt.
 100, and Montross had a house on the west side of the road apparently near the site of the present Muscoot farmhouse.
 By the mid-19th century, after several land transactions, the Montross farm ended up in the hands of Ezra VanTassel at 157 acre in size.
 Peter Carpenter owned a 100 acre farm to the north; William Vail owned a 140 acre farm across the road to the east; and Lewis Ferris owned a small farm, about 30 acre, to the south.

 During the 1870s, at a time when farmland in Westchester was being sold off fairly cheaply, the three main farms (VanTassel, Carpenter and Vail) were purchased by Benjamin Brandeth, a pharmaceutical magnate from Ossining who had been dabbling in real estate ventures.
 During the 1880s this land was bought up by Ferdinand T. Hopkins another pharmaceutical executive from New York City.

 Hopkins took these subsistence farms and developed them into a “Gentleman’s Farm”, a term applied to hobby farms owned by wealthy businessman who wished to maintain a connection with nature or with the farm life of their youth.
 Since profit was not the motive, Muscoot Farm, like most gentleman farms of that era, operated at a loss.
 It remained in the Hopkins family for almost 90 years and was finally sold to Westchester County in 1968.

+The site was officially renamed to the Alfred B. DelBello Muscoot Farm Park in 2016 for former Yonkers mayor, Westchester County Executive, and Lieutenant Governor Alfred DelBello.